Still Life No. 251963

 Portfolio List Click a portfolio name to view all the objects in that portfolioThis object is a member of the following portfolios:

-Your current search criteria is: Portfolio is "Selections from the Catalogue: Pop and Minimalism" and [Objects]Object Type is "Painting".
+Your current search criteria is: Exhibition is "A Defining Generation: Then and Now, 1961 and 2001" and [Objects]Object Type is "Painting".

 The information provided on this work may change as the result of ongoing research.